-- (1) Loans not eligible for CLP processing: - (a) Any pilot program unless SBA specifically authorizes use of CLP for the pilot; and - (b) Export Working Capital Program (EWCP). - (2) Additional Restrictions Specific to CLP - (a) Existing SBA loan.
+- (1) Loans not eligible for CLP processing: - (a) Any pilot program unless SBA specifically authorizes use of CLP for the pilot. - (b) Disabled Assistance Loan program (DAL); - (c) International Trade Loans; - (d) Qualified Employee Trusts (ESOP) (loans made to an ESOP under 13 CFR 120.350 through 120.354); - (e) Pollution Control program; - (f) CAPLines program; and - (g) Export Working Capital program (EWCP). - (2) Additional Restrictions Specific to CLP - (a) Existing SBA loan.
 If an applicant business already has an SBA loan, the lender may make the CLP loan only if the existing SBA loan is current. - (b) Reconsiderations of declined loan applications must not be submitted under CLP procedures, but may be submitted under Standard 7(a) procedures. - (3) Credit Analysis